-Let’s take a look at a few ways you can test the validity of your sapphire.
+Let’s take a look at a few ways how you can test the validity of your antique sapphire ring.

 Disclosure: Sponsored post.

 The vast majority of fake sapphires consists of a material called lead glass.
 This glass does pass the visual test, bearing a surprising resemblance to genuine sapphires.
-Glass does have some difference to sapphire in its properties that you can utilize to try and identify the material from which your stone was made.
+Glass does have some difference to sapphire in its properties.
+You can utilize these to try and identify the material from which your stone was made.

-Breathe out on your gemstone and count how long it takes for the stone to become clear again after being fogged up by your breath.
+Here is how you can discern fake from real sapphires: Breathe out on your gemstone and count how long it takes for the stone to become clear again after being fogged up by your breath.
 A genuine sapphire will clear up very quickly.
 On the contrary, glass – which retains moisture more effectively than sapphires do – will take longer to clear.
-If your stone takes perhaps five or six seconds to start to clear up, it could be lead glass.
+If your stone takes perhaps five or six seconds to start to clearing up, it could be lead glass.